New Illinois Computing Accelerator for Non-Specialists (iCAN) Progresses After First Year Success

 Classes and curriculum in the iCAN program are designed specifically for students without prior programming or coding experience.
 According to Mahesh Viswanathan, Associate Head for Academics for the Department of Computer Science, “The iCAN curriculum will provide students with a comprehensive introduction to computer science, teaching students programming and systems, as well as abstract algorithmic thinking.
 Students will also be exposed to ideas in cutting edge research.”

-Yael Gertner, who will be joining the department this fall as a Teaching Assistant Professor, has been instrumental in designing the program’s hands-on coursework.
+Yael Gertner, who joined the department last fall as a Teaching Assistant Professor, has been instrumental in designing the program’s hands-on coursework.
 Gertner states, “our goal for the iCAN program is to prepare and empower our students so that they can succeed in computer science.
 With this goal in mind we designed the curriculum so that the coursework delves into the fundamentals of computer science and provides a solid footing in the field.
 At the same time, it prioritizes a mentoring environment and individualized attention.”

 About the University of Illinois at Urbana-Champaign